OAC stands for Official Artist Channel.

 How do I get an OAC?

-If you meet both of the above requirements, please submit a help request from your account under Help ► Submit Help Request and provide the below URLs in the ticket:
+If you meet the above requirements, please submit a help request from your account under Help ► Submit Help Request and provide the below URLs in the ticket:

 - Your YouTube Main Channel URL